jasiukiewicztymon/Better-cin/README.md

 #### If the choice is not the thing you want type the first letter and it will return a new suggestion
 ![image](https://user-images.githubusercontent.com/73474137/152681405-756465b2-8451-4021-8c58-bf55b9f931e6.png)

+### Diffrence between 1D array argument and 2D array argument

+The 2D array will autocomplete only the numer of word in the text as the length of the array (if the array length is 3 only 3 words will be autocompleted) and it will only autocomplete the first word with the words at index 0 and so on.

+The 1D array will autocomplete every word with all the words in the list